 Barcelona’s biggest market, Mercat Sant Antoni, has finally opened its doors after a renovation process lasting nearly a decade.
 The original market, by architect Antoni Rovira i Trias, was completed in 1882 within the then-new Eixample district, occupying an entire city block with a diagonal cruciform configuration that intelligently places entrances at every street-intersection.
-With its multiple access-points (there are also four mid-block entrances) and its seamless integration with the urban infrastructure, Mercat Sant Antoni was effectively a megastructure nearly a century before these became an architectural thing.
+With its multiple access-points (there are also four mid-block lateral entrances) and its seamless integration with the urban infrastructure, Mercat Sant Antoni was effectively a megastructure nearly a century before these became an architectural thing.
 A “mini-megastructure”, perhaps, but prototypical nevertheless.

 The renovation of Mercat Sant Antoni by Pere Joan Ravetllat and Carme Ribas has all the characteristics of the kinds of projects that earned Barcelona its fame in the Olympic era: the creation of inviting outdoor public spaces, the seamless integration of such public spaces with public infrastructure (the city’s markets were originally conceived as nodes of a food distribution system), and the sensitive restoration of architectural heritage, in this case a landmark modernista building.
 It’s certainly an occasion to be celebrated.